 - Static and Gear (no connection to the one from the Legion) from Static Shock.

 - In Batman Beyond, Willy Watt gained this ability after an accident involving a giant robot which he was controlling via a neural interface.
+The ability later morphs into Mind over Matter.

 - Hard Drive from SWAT Kats combines this with Psycho Electro; appropriate, given his role as a tech thief.